Mahayag

 Mahayag, officially the Municipality of Mahayag (Lungsod sa Mahayag; Subanen: Benwa Mahayag; Chavacano: Municipalidad de Mahayag; Bayan ng Mahayag), is a municipality in the province of Zamboanga del Sur, Philippines.
-According to the 2020 census, it has a population of 48,258 people.
+According to the 2024 census, it has a population of 48,695 people.

 History

-The Municipality of Mahayag was once an unfamiliar place, unmistakably swampy darkened by big trees, wild shrubs and marshes and the habitat of wildlife.
+The Municipality of Mahayag was founded in 1960 by Executive Order No. 393, created from areas in the municipalities of Dumingag and Molave.
+The area now known as Mahayag was once an unfamiliar place, unmistakably swampy darkened by big trees, wild shrubs and marshes and the habitat of wildlife.
 The name Mahayag was derived from the Subanen dialect “Boyed Mahayag” a native term for forested and mountainous area.
 It was the Subanen tribe who first lived in the area, particularly along river banks since it is where their economic livelihood is situated.

-During the early part of 1939, the early Christians explored and settled permanently in the plains of Mahayag in search of plain land for farming.
-Inferior to them, the Subanen tribe retreated to mountainous areas and settled there.
+During the early part of 1939, Christians explored and settled permanently in the plains of Mahayag in search of plain land for farming.
+The Subanen tribe retreated to mountainous areas and settled there.

-Social and economic activities were being established such as “Taboan” hence; Christian settlers proposed that the place be named “Mahayag” a Cebuano term (ma=to become + hayag=bright) which means to become bright or sunny.
+Social and economic activities were being established such as “Taboan” hence; Christian settlers proposed that the place be named “Mahayag” a Cebuano term (ma = to become + hayag = bright) which means to become bright or sunny.
 When the Visayan migrant first trickled into the area after World War II, the place was heavily forested.
 Local historical sources said that when the large “DAO” trees which stand in the town site fell, the place became bright, hence the expression “MAHAYAG”.